sguox002/leetcode/leetcode-all.md

 - bottom up dp: dp[string] using hashmap representing min stickers for string s. dp[string]=1+min(dp[string-sticki]) ->>

-<<-714	Best Time to Buy and Sell Stock with Transaction Fee    		55.4%	Medium	->>

 <<-740	Delete and Earn    		48.9%	Medium
 delete num[i] and get score num[i] and delete all elements=nums[i]-1 or nums[i]+1